*CONTINUE TO CHECK BACK AS THIS POST WILL BE UPDATED REGULARLY AS MORE COMPANY ANNOUNCEMENTS ARE MADE*

 - Lyft is donating tens of thousands of rides to those with essential transportation needs during the coronavirus pandemic, especially for families and children, low-income seniors and doctors and nurses.

-- To date, Samsung has donated $29 million worth of funds and goods to governments and communities that have been most affected by COVID-19.
+- To date, Samsung has donated $33 million worth of funds and goods to governments and communities that have been most affected by COVID-19, including a donation of more than $4 million in COVID-19 relief to local partners where a majority of their U.S. employees live and work.
 In some regions, Samsung is also donating smartphones to patients in quarantine to help them keep in touch with friends and family, air purifiers and other appliances to hospitals and quarantine centers, and tablets to educational institutions so that children can continue to learn outside of the classroom.
-Samsung has also made CSR education modules available online so that children have access to more enriching content at home. *Updated April 2*
+Samsung has also made CSR education modules available online so that children have access to more enriching content at home. *Updated April 10*

 - Texas Instruments has pledged a $300,000 donation to the China Youth Development Foundation.